hackclub/hackclub/workshops/backjack/README.md

 ```

-we will then give a definition similar to the ` Hit_Player_card() ` function, but with the dealer values:
+We will then give a definition similar to the ` Hit_Player_card() ` function, but with the dealer values:

 ```C++
 void Hit_Dealer_card() {